SkillsFundingAgency/das-technical-guidance/principles/security-principles.md

 layout: default
 title:  "Security Principles"
 ---
+# When is a Penetration Test Required?
+1. For every new project that has not yet been tested previously
+2. Whenever an existing project has new dynamic code added or an alteration on existing functionality, e.g:
+ - a new input field.
+ - an alteration on the way an input field is handled

+# When is a Penetration Test Not Required?
+1. For existing projects that with new minor static alterations, e.g:
+ - Changing some existing written content on the web application
+ - Changing a title from H1 to H2

 # Penetration Testing Process
 When a project is close to completion delivery managers will need to liase with the security team to arrange a penetration test.